uknow0303/mrdevsec/README.md

 ### Projects

-In this portfolio, you'll find detailed documentation of my projects, showcasing my skills and methodologies.
+Visit my github repo where, you'll find detailed documentation of my projects, showcasing my skills and methodologies.
 Each project includes:

 - **Project Overview**: A brief description of the project and its objectives.
 - **Technical Stack**: Tools and technologies used.